cspace-deployment/Tools/datasources/utilities/README.md

 Tools/datasources/utilities/checkstatus.sh -v

 # now load the solr cores; couple ways to do this:
-# 1. Provided you have access to the Postgress server, you can run the refresh job (takes a couple hours):
+# Provided you have access to the Postgress server, you can run the refresh job (takes a couple hours):
 nohup one_job.sh >> /home/app_solr/refresh.log &
 #
-# 2. Otherwise, you can scp them from some other server that has them:
-mkdir 4solr
-cd 4solr/
-# fetch and decompress the public extracts from prod
-~/Tools/datasources/utilities/curl4solr.sh
-gunzip -f *.gz
-# POST the files to the now-running solr server (takes perhaps 30 mins)
-nohup ~/Tools/datasources/utilities/allcurls.sh
 ```

 Caveats: